 THE IMPORTANCE OF MEMBERSHIP OF THE ASSOCIATION

-BATOD works for Teachers of the Deaf, Educational Audiologists, Learning Support Assistants and other associated professionals
+BATOD works for Teachers of Deaf Children and Young People, Educational Audiologists, Communication Support Workers, Support Staff and other associated professionals